cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## Internal arrays

 Mindustry Logic doesn't provide a specialized mechanism for creating arrays out of internal variables.
-However, it is possible to create a reasonably efficient implementation of random access arrays using _@counter arrays_, named as such since accessing an element of such arrays involves manipulating the `@counter` variable.
+However, it is possible to create a reasonably efficient implementation of random access arrays using _`@counter` arrays_, named as such since accessing an element of such arrays involves manipulating the `@counter` variable.
 Individual elements of such arrays are stored in processor variables (one variable per array element), and therefore can hold non-numerical values as well, such as unit or block references, items, liquids, strings and so on.

-Accessing individual elements of internal arrays is slower than accessing elements of external arrays and consumes additional instruction space for jump tables.
+Accessing individual elements of internal arrays is slower than accessing elements of external arrays and consumes additional instruction space for `@counter` tables.
 However, when Mindcode is able to resolve the index during compilation to a numeric value, the variable corresponding to the element is accessed directly, providing performance which can be even better than that of external arrays.
-When Mindcode is able to resolve all index-based array accesses (e.g., when unrolling all loops in the program), the jump tables might be eliminated entirely, keeping only the individual element variables in the resulting code.
+When Mindcode is able to resolve all index-based array accesses (e.g., when unrolling all loops in the program), the `@counter` tables might be eliminated entirely, keeping only the individual element variables in the resulting code.

+Several different implementations of internal arrays are available in target 8 or higher, some of them may perform better than normal `@counter` tables available in Mindustry 7.
+The [Array Optimization](SYNTAX-6-OPTIMIZATIONS.markdown#array-optimization) chooses the most efficient implementation for each array or individual array access.

 ## Remote arrays

-Remote arrays are internal arrays accessible from another processor.
-For more details, see [remote variables and arrays](REMOTE-CALLS.markdown#remote-variables).
+Remote arrays are internal arrays stored in another processor.
+They are implemented similarly to internal arrays, but the mechanism to access individual elements reads the values from the remote processor.
+In many situations, remote arrays can be as fast as internal arrays, or they may need an additional instruction to read or write the value from/to the remote processor.

 ## Subarrays